1

 View Question

-Under the Constitution (1), the Nigerien National Assembly (NA) has formal rights to oversee government actions, including defence and security policy.
-The NA has…
+Between 2018 and July 26, 2023, under the Constitution adopted in 2010, the Nigerien National Assembly (NA) held formal rights to oversee government actions,…

 Explore

-The National Assembly (NA) debates issues of defence and national security and has made attempts to influence government policy through formal mechanisms.
-It authorises…
+Between 2018 and July 26, 2023, the National Assembly (NA) debated issues of defense and national security and attempted to influence government policy through…

 Explore